amcginlay/eks-demos/doc/scratch/README.md

 # confirm that the backend pods currently have one container each (READY 1/1)
 kubectl -n ${EKS_APP_NS} get pods

-# to see the effect of labeling the namespace and
+# to see the effect of labeling the namespace
 # upon restart, each backend pod will be injected with two additional containers (sidecars)
 # one for envoy, the other is the x-ray daemon which we enabled when we installed the App Mesh controller
 for color in blue green; do